microsoft/api-guidelines/graph/GuidelinesGraph.md

 ## Introduction

-When building a digital ecosystem providing APIs that are easy to discover, simple to use, fit to purpose, and consistent across your products can make the difference between success and failure.
+When building a digital ecosystem you should use API-first approach and start with design and development of your APIs.
+Considering API usability and creating APIs that are easy to discover, simple to use, fit to purpose, and consistent across your products will make the difference between success and failure of your ecosystem.

 This document offers guidance that Graph API developer teams MUST follow to ensure that customers have a great experience.
 A new API design should meet the